 Caving at Raufarholshellir

-Our first stop were these somewhat hidden caves I had read about – Raufarholshellir.
-They were real close to Selfoss, so we decided to start there After driving down a desolate road, we came upon a large parking lot in the middle of nowhere with only one other car.
+Our first stop exploring the area was these somewhat hidden caves I had read about – Raufarholshellir.
+They were real close to Selfoss, so we decided to start there.
+After driving down a desolate road, we came upon a large parking lot in the middle of nowhere with only one other car.
 We parked, bundled up for the ridiculous winds, and got out of the car.
 We spent a few minutes looking around for where we could find the caves and then we noticed a trail to the north side of the parking lot (if you’re facing the road, it’s at your 2:00).

-I wasn’t in a super-adventuring mood today, so I left my hiking boots in the car and wore my winter boots with not-as-much-tread, but did bring my headlamp and waterproof jacket.
-You can walk a fairly good distance without your headlamp since there are some skylights that let light into the caves, but then you come around a turn and the light disappears quickly.
+I wasn’t in a super-adventuring mood today, which isn’t the norm, but rain and wind can take a lot out of me.
+I left my hiking boots in the car and wore my winter boots with not-as-much-tread, but did bring my headlamp and waterproof jacket.
+You can walk a fairly good distance without your headlamp since there are some skylights that let light into the caves, but then you come to a turn and the light disappears quickly.

 I urge caution for anyone venturing out – caves can be dangerous without a headlamp, helmet, proper shoes/clothing, food, etc – so please make smart decisions.
 My boyfriend wanted to head further down than I did, so we compromised and went on until the light was completely gone and it was pitch black before turning around.
 It’s a really cool and spooky experience to be in a cave with no light!